ElaadNL/ditm-openadr-bl/README.md

 # Reference OpenADR GAC BL Implementation

-This repository contains a barebones reference implementation which can be used as a reference for a GAC compliant BL implementation.
+This repository contains a reference implementation for a GAC compliant BL implementation.

 ## Configuration